CNXII Hypoglossal Nerve

 Syndrome (Eponym) Nerves Affected Location of Lesion

-Collet-Sicard CN IX, X, XI, XII Retroparotid space usually
+Collet-Sicard CN IX, X, XI, XII3 Retroparotid space usually

 Villaret CN IX, X, XI, XII